deepjavalibrary/djl/examples/docs/train_cifar10_resnet.md

 DJL provides several built-in `LearningRateTracker`s to suit your needs.
 For more information, see the [documentation](https://javadoc.djl.ai/api/0.2.0/index.html?ai/djl/training/optimizer/learningrate/LearningRateTracker.html).

-Here, we use a [`MultiFactorTracker`](https://javadoc.djl.ai/api/0.2.0/index.html?ai/djl/training/optimizer/learningrate/MultiFactorTracker.html), which allows you to reduce the learning rate after a specified number of periods.
+Here, you use a [`MultiFactorTracker`](https://javadoc.djl.ai/api/0.2.0/index.html?ai/djl/training/optimizer/learningrate/MultiFactorTracker.html), which allows you to reduce the learning rate after a specified number of periods.
 We use a base learning rate of `0.001`, and reduce it by `sqrt(0.1)` every specified number of epochs.
-For a pre-trained model, we reduce the learning rate at the 2nd, 5th, and 8th epoch because it take less time to train and converge.
+For a pre-trained model, you reduce the learning rate at the 2nd, 5th, and 8th epoch because it take less time to train and converge.
-For training from scratch, we reduce the learning rate at 20th, 60th, 90th, 120th, and 180th epoch.
+For training from scratch, you reduce the learning rate at 20th, 60th, 90th, 120th, and 180th epoch.

 ## Train using Multiple GPUs